ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Screenshots ==

 1. Plugin settings page.
-2. Example of post with added source code and wrapped it in shortcode provided by this plugin.
+2. An example of post with added source code and wrapped it in shortcode provided by this plugin.
 Default theme of highlighter.
-3. Example of post with added source code and wrapped it in shortcode provided by this plugin.
+3. An example of post with added source code and wrapped it in shortcode provided by this plugin.
 The "The Matrix" theme of highlighter.
-4. Example of post with added source codes on multiple language and wrapped it in shortcode provided by this plugin.
+4. An example of post with added source codes on multiple language and wrapped it in shortcode provided by this plugin.
 Default theme of highlighter.

 == Other Notes ==